-AEB Mode (Automatic Exposure Bracketing).
-DSLR cameras and some compact digital cameras offer this feature.
+AEB ModeAutomatic Exposure Bracketing, DSLR cameras and some compact digital cameras offer this feature.
 It enables you to automatically take three or more exposures in a row: one at the proper exposure, one or more underexposed, and one or more overexposed.

 Aperture Priority In Aperture Priority mode, you select the aperture and the camera determines the correct shutter speed for the available light.
 The shutter speed also depends on ISO sensitivity.
-This is the right mode for shooting bracketed shots for HDR (refer to Section 1 for more information).
+This is the correct mode for shooting bracketed shots for HDR (refer to Section 1 for more information).